 Costs have skyrocketed as demand for cars has increased and supply has decreased.
 A whopping 9.5 million vehicles worldwide are predicted to be lost because of the chip shortage, according to AutoForecast Solutions.

-This issue is particularly painful for beer distribution companies, who are dealing with rising costs at scale.
-This volatility has led many distributors to reconsider their current company vehicle program for sales reps and merchandisers.
+This issue is particularly painful for companies who are dealing with rising costs at scale, like beverage distributors.
+In light of such volatility, many are reconsidering their current company vehicle program for sales reps and merchandisers.

 Increasingly, this is not the case though.
-As costs rise, mileage technology advances and workforce preferences change, fleets are not the obvious choice they once were.
+As costs rise, mileage technology advances and workforce preferences shift, fleets are not the obvious choice they once were.

 With this in mind, there are two main options we at Everlance hear companies considering.